TABLE OF CONTENTS

 Danby, president of the Ottawa Real Estate Investors Organization, believes nearby transportation in Ottawa neighborhoods will have a bigger influence on where investors choose to put their money.

-He’s bullish on the Stittsville and Little Italy communities because of the proximity of light rail transit, and he likes the Lebreton Flats neighbourhood because of its high walk score, nearby transit and good restaurants.
+He’s bullish on the Stittsville and Little Italy communities because of the proximity of light rail transit, and he likes Ottawa Apartments in the Lebreton Flats neighbourhood because of its high walk score, nearby transit and good restaurants.

 Danby said he believes millennials (ages 25 to 34) will continue to outpace Baby Boomers and Gen Xers as the majority of renters.
 Most other experts we talked to agree.